experimentalpolitics/immigration/material/design.md

 ## Post-treatment measures

-We are eager to learn what you think about various issues facing America today.

 ### Block 1: Attitudes towards immigration

-**[unemp]** Out of every 100 people living in the United States, how many do you think were born outside of the country?
-[Response is given in textbox; only responses 0-100 are allowed.
-Don't know option is also provided.]

-- 0-100 *SLIDER*
-- 999 Don't know

-Additional question on information provided in survey?
+Next, we want to ask you a few questions about immigration.

-**[immig_attd]** Do you think the number of immigrants from foreign countries who are permitted to come to the United States to live should be...?
+**[immig_attitude]** Do you think the number of immigrants from foreign countries who are permitted to come to the United States to live should be...?

 1. Increased a lot
 2. Increased a little